jlsgonzales/GIT/btc_usdt/README.md

 TO DO: HB
-TO DO: Only push 1 price level
 TO DO: average
+TO DO: Convert this to class level doc

 QUESTIONS:
 1. what happens if 6 fails